 Working Papers

-We study how patent protection affects venture capital (VC) investment in startups by exploiting the Bilski v.
-Kappos Supreme Court decision, which unexpectedly narrowed patent eligibility.
-Using variation in industry exposure to the ruling, we find that more exposed industries experienced larger increases in initial VC investment after the decision.
-These gains are concentrated in startups with limited patent holdings, particularly in competitive and patent-intensive industries, while investments in startups with extensive patent holdings show no comparable response.
-Our findings suggest that weaker patent protection lowers barriers to VC-backed entry and reallocates capital toward startups previously constrained by incumbent patents.
+We study how patent protection affects the allocation of startup financing.
+Using the Supreme Court's Bilski v.
+Kappos decision, which unexpectedly narrowed patent eligibility, we examine how venture capital (VC) investors respond to weaker property rights over innovation.
+Exploiting cross-industry variation in exposure to the ruling, we find that more exposed industries experienced larger increases in initial VC investment.
+This effect reflects capital reallocation: funding rises for startups without patents but falls for startups holding pre-Bilski patents.
+Our findings suggest that weaker patent protection can expand VC-backed entry and redirect capital toward startups previously disadvantaged by incumbent patents.